leffj/mctoolsr/README.md

 https://github.com/leffj/mctoolsr/issues

+### Citing
+The package is in initial development, so for now, please simply cite the Github URL: `https://github.com/leffj/mctoolsr/`

 ### Examples

 Note that the following examples use an example dataset taken from a study examining the bacterial communities associated with fruits and vegetables ([Leff et al. 2013][ref1]).
 You can find this dataset in the mctoolsr/examples directory.